lrozenblyum/common/README.md

 A lot of questions on Stack Overflow have answer on 3-5 lines code.
 This library collect typical cases which developers copy-past in their projects.
 All functions in this library covered by JUnit test.
 Simply use this small library to have clean and more stable code in your project.
-This library could work like Dependency Injection Framework the same.
+This library could work like Dependency Injection Framework the same and contain Embedded WebServer.

 Common Java library: